Stacktape

 CDN forwarding options

-Forwarding options specify which parts of a request get forwarded to the origin.
-You can also filter which types (methods) of requests are forwarded.
+Forwarding options specify which parts of a request are forwarded to the origin.
+You can also filter which request methods are forwarded.

 Origin typeParts of request forwarded to origin